Team-Solutions-Dental/dyre/README.md

 ## Setting up JSON config

-First you will need JSON file to build with.
+First, you will need a JSON file to build with.
 The name of the request is the thing being called.
 Fields are any independent SQL field on a table.
 Fields can be a string or an object with multiple params.
-DyRe is type aware and will reject certain unmatching typed requests.
+DyRe is type-aware and will reject certain unmatching typed requests.
-If a type is not declared make sure to setup a default type that works for you.
+If a type is not declared, make sure to set up a default type that works for you.
 Defaults to nullable = true and type = string

 ```json